jfong701/L01_11/README.md

 ## Build Instructions
 1. Download directory ProjectMain/src/ and all subdirectories and files
-2. From a Java IDE (eg. Eclipse, IntelliJ) navigate to ProjectMain/src/gui and run IntroScreen.java
+2. Open a Java IDE (eg. Eclipse, IntelliJ) and go to File -> Open Projects from File System
+3. The value for "Import source" should be the ProjectMain folder.
+Click Finish.
+4. Right click and go to Properties.
+5. Go to Java Build Path -> Libraries and click "Add JARS"
+6. Navigate to the "lib" folder and add the mysql connector.
+2. Navigate to ProjectMain/src/gui and run IntroScreen.java